codingnirvana/lambda-architecture-pres/index.md

 - ...Coverage
 	- ...All products within a e-commerce store
 - ...Consistency
-	- ...Multiple views of the data should be in sync
+	- ...Duplicate urls should be aggregated as one
 - ...Completeness
 	- ...All mandatory attributes of a product captured